Guihulngan: Economy

+Guihulngan City is becoming the hub for businesses in the northern part of Negros Oriental.
+National and regional retail brands such as Puregold, Prince Hypermart and MR.DIY have set up their branches in the city as well as banking institutions like Philippine National Bank, Land Bank of the Philippines, Producers Bank and BDO Network Bank.

 Tourism

 Landmarks

 A huge bell with a Carabao was served as the main attraction of the city located at the side of Justice Hall along the National Highway.

 Festival

 Cara-Bell Festival (Every May 24) – Legend has it that marauding pirates used to slaughter natives of the town and drop their corpses into the sea.
 Guihulugan Festival of Guihulngan is usually celebrated on May 24.
 This festival is also referred to as the Cara-Bell Festival because of a story about a bell that saved the lives of the natives.
 According to some legends of the olden days, Moro pirates sailed the lands of Negros Oriental.